1 9 9 3 (UK)

 But Tess isn’t the only new arrival in Century Falls.
 The rather strange Ben Naismith (Simon Fenton) and his twin Carey (Emma Jane Lavin) have been summoned to the village, after being sent away many years ago.

-Ben is determined to show Tess things and the three children visit a ruined temple, burnt down exactly forty years ago.
+The three children visit a ruined temple, burnt down exactly forty years ago.

 But that’s not all Ben has to show Tess and they visit a waterfall, where Century Falls began, and where a child beckons Tess, causing her to fall into the water.